A K-theory spectrum for cobordism cut and paste groups: Recovering cobordism cut and paste groups as

 \section{Recovering cobordism cut and paste groups as $K^\cube_0$}

-In this section we build a spectrum out of the trisimplicial space $X_{\bullet, \bullet, \bullet}$ and show it recovers the cobordism cut and paste group with boundary $\SKbar^\d_n$ on $\pi_0$.
-We define $X_\bullet$ to be the diagonal of the trisimplicial space.
-Note that for a trisimplicial space, the fat realisation of the diagonal simplicial space is homotopy equivalent to the fat realisation of the trisimplicial space itself
+In this section we build a spectrum out of the quadrisimplicial set $X^*_{\bullet, \bullet, \bullet}$ and show it recovers the cobordism cut and paste group with boundary $\SKbar^\d_n$ on $\pi_0$.
+The proof of the latter (\autoref{thm:pi_0}), is a generalisation of \cite[Theorem 3.1]{campbell2023algebraic}, but requires more complicated simplicial combinatorics to deal with the additional simplicial directions.
+We define $X_\bullet$ to be the diagonal of the quadrisimplicial set.
+Note that for a quadrisimplicial set, the realisation of the diagonal simplicial set is homotopy equivalent to the realisation of the quadrisimplicial set itself

-This is shown for bisimplicial spaces in Theorem 7.1 of \cite{ebert2019semisimplicial} and the proof for the trisimplicial spaces is analogous.

-\begin{remarksection}\upshape We have chosen work with fat realisations.
-One can also work with a thin realisation.
-The thin realisation of a simplicial space is homotopy equivalent to the fat one if the simplicial space is `good' in the sense of Segal \cite{segal1974categories}. \end{remarksection}

-\begin{remarksection}\upshape Note that $X_\bullet$ cannot be interpreted as the nerve of any topological category as there is no natural way to define a composition map Given two cubes that agree on the appropriate vertex, it is not always possible to find a $2\times 2\times 2$ cube incorporating the two.
-This also holds on the level of squares of SK-embeddings in $X_{\bullet, \bullet, 0}$.
+\begin{remarksection}\upshape Note that $X_\bullet$ cannot be interpreted as the nerve of a topological category as there is no natural way to define a composition map Given two cubes over $\Delta^1$ that agree on the appropriate vertex, it is not always possible to find a $2\times 2\times 2$ cube over $\Delta^2$ incorporating the two.
+This also holds on the level of squares of SK-embeddings in $X^*_{\bullet, \bullet, 0}$.
 For an example, see Figure \ref{squares-do-not-extend}. \end{remarksection}